 25 & 26 October 2021

 Our annual interdisciplinary research conference is online again this year, with a two-day programme packed with the latest bilingualism research.
-The call for papers is now closed and registration will open end of July.
+Registration is now open.

 September 24-25, 2021